Social Action Ministry Mission

-- Green Sanctuary – VUU’s green sanctuary program inspires us to live out our commitment to the earth by creating a sustainable lifestyle for members and the congregation.
+- Citizen’s Climate Lobby – VUU inspires us to live out our commitment to the earth by creating a sustainable lifestyle for members and the congregation.
 VUUGS volunteers provide a number of programs including a community garden, letter-writing campaigns, highway cleanup, public witness, educational & informational forums.
-2015-2016 Green Sanctuary Report

 - Designated Charity – Paz de Cristo.
 VUU members contribute to a designated charity, currently Paz de Cristo through donations and service.
 Paz de Cristo serves homeless people in the East Valley.
 VUU donates a specified number of “first Sunday” collection plates to Paz, and provides direct service by serving the evening meal on the second Friday of each month.
 Click here for more information or contact firstname.lastname@example.org with questions.

 - VUUJAAZ – VUU’s Justice Advocacy program.
 VUUJAAZ advocates for more socially just public policy through education, information, public witness, and participation in UU Day at the Legislature.
-VUUJAAZ projects include the Arizona Legislative Alert, occasional workshops and forums at VUU, issue papers, and liaison to UUJAZ—Arizona’s state-wide advocacy network.
+We hold a “social justice coffee conversation” at VUU once a month in between the two services, beginning at 10:30 and ending at 11:20.
+All are welcome (no preparation needed).
+Other VUUJAAZ projects include the Arizona Legislative Alert, occasional workshops and forums at VUU, issue papers, and liaison to UUJAZ—Arizona’s state-wide advocacy network.
 Arizona Legislative Alerts

 - Racial Justice – VUU’s Beloved & Continuing Conversations.
 VUU’s racial justice program includes sponsoring the “Beloved Conversations” workshops through adult Religious Education, occasional “continuing conversations” at VUU , and provides leadership and liaison to the Black Lives Matter movement.